Social media. Body image. “Mean girls”. Low self-confidence.

 5) Camp expands your daughter’s social network

 Especially when classmates tend to be the same from year to year, it’s easy to rely on the same small circle of friendships – and this enhances the sting a girl feels when acts of social aggression occur.

 MKDC draws from a much larger population of kids, meaning your daughter can form new friendships with others from a range of backgrounds – not only different schools, but sometimes even different countries as well!
 Especially at this age, not having all your social eggs in one basket is an excellent safeguard against frenemies.

 6) Camp explicitly teaches healthy social interaction.

 Studies are showing a correlation between social media use and low self-esteem.
-We may not be able to remove social media from your daughter’s world… but by providing a better use of her time and stocking her mental health toolbox, camp can help you minimize the damage.
+We may not be able to remove social media from your daughter’s world… but by providing a better use of her time and building up her emotional armour, camp can help you minimize the damage.